 In both cases, we get

 Hence the supremum is attained at $s=r$ and we arrive at

 \end{proof}

 Now we are ready to present an improvement of \eqref{hardy-rel-int}.
-That is, this gives a natural improvement of the Hardy-Rellich inequality in the integral form.
-Below we will describe the corresponding differential form which improves the original Hardy-Rellich inequality \eqref{hardy-rel} in a simple form.
+That is, this gives a natural improvement of the Hardy--Rellich inequality in the integral form.
+Below we will describe the corresponding differential form which improves the original Hardy--Rellich inequality \eqref{hardy-rel} in a simple form.

 \begin{theorem} Let $g\in C^1(0,\infty)$, then there holds